 Why not try to make learning fun and relevant by focusing on Polish slang words?

 Learning at least one Polish slang word per day can pave the way for you to understand the locals better and appreciate their native language.
-While slang terms are usually used in the streets, internet, and casual conversations, they reflect a lot about their society and culture, the perceptions of the masses, and how meaning naturally shifts in their language.
+While slang terms are usually used in the streets, the internet, and in casual conversations, they reflect a lot about their society and culture, the perceptions of the masses, and how meaning naturally shifts in their language.

 If you still need some convincing, let us walk you through the reasons below why you should learn and speak Polish slang.